-In the beginning of FY 2017, 22 exterior 400-watt metal halide flood lights illuminating Providence City Hall were replaced with 129 watt LED fixtures.
-This, in addition to the replacement of 10 500 watt halogen floodlights in the building's atrium, resulted in a 19% reduction in the building's electricity use between FY 2017 and FY 2018.
-These recent measures, combined with past LED tube retrofits in the building's offices, conference rooms and corridors have reduced annual electricity consumption at City Hall by 45% since FY 2010.
+In the beginning of FY 2017, 22 exterior 400-watt metal halide flood lights illuminating Providence City Hall were replaced with 129-watt LED fixtures.
+This, in addition to the replacement of 10 500-watt halogen floodlights in the building's atrium, resulted in a 19% reduction in the building's electricity use between FY 2017 and FY 2018.
+These recent measures, combined with past LED tube retrofits in the building's offices, conference rooms and corridors have reduced annual electricity consumption at City Hall by 53% since FY 2010 (electricity consumption in FY 2010 was 724,400 kWhs).